mdshyed/summer-project/README.md

 ### CODE IMPLEMENTATION

-* In order to run this code, pygame library needs to be installed.
-To install this, open command prompt and type "pip install pygame".
+* In order to run this code, cpp library needs to be installed.
+To install this, open command prompt and type "pip install cpp".

 * Run the complete code TicTacToeGame.ipynb.